WordPress/gutenberg/docs/reference-guides/filters/editor-filters.md

 	'editor.ErrorBoundary.errorLogged',
 	'mu-plugin/error-capture-setup',
 	( error ) => {
 		// Error is the exception's error object.
-		ErrorCaptureTool.captureError( error );
+		// You can console.log it or send it to an external error-tracking tool. console.log ( error );
 	}
 );
 ```